TencentARC/ArcNerf/README.md

 # simplenerf

-This is the simple nerf reimplementation of [NeRF](https://www.matthewtancik.com/nerf) by our common_trainer pipeline.
+This branch is the simple nerf reimplementation of [NeRF](https://www.matthewtancik.com/nerf) by our common_trainer pipeline.

 Function for NeRF provided and train/eval on lego/fern.
 Complicated operation and pipeline not support.

-For more common nerf pipeline, please visit our repo [ArcNerf](https://github.com/TencentARC/ArcNerf).
-It is an easy-to-extent framework that include many existing SOTA models.

 ![lego_rgb](assets/lego_rgb.png) ![lego_depth](assets/lego_depth.png)